Since giving my talk “If You Can Read This I Can Prove God Exists” in 2005, my thinking has evolved tremendously.

 Which is to say Origin Of Life is a valid field of inquiry.
 It’s not been very successful thus far, mind you, but it is a necessary science.

-To solve this, I have established a multi-million dollar technology prize.
+To solve this, I have established a $10 million dollar technology prize.
 I organized a company, Natural Code LLC, a Private Equity Investment group.
 We seek a solution to Origin Of Information.

 As Peter Diamandis proved with his X-Prize for space flight, technology prizes are ideal for Big Problems that government grants have been unsuccessful in solving.
 Also problems like space flight, which government does solve, but at too much cost.